 Many Thanks. . .

-Once again, thank you for browsing my paintings.
-I hope they gave you some enjoyment.
-New works are posted here every few months. - Carol Chilton
+Once again, thank you for taking the time to browse my paintings.
+I hope they brought you a bit of joy.
+New works are posted here every few months, and I’d love for you to visit again. - Carol Chilton